SMS gateway – story of messaging over the years

 Among many functions enabled by SMS Gateway there are some worth considering:

-- Two way SMS – designed to receive SMS messages from Clients in the Customer panel,
+- two way SMS – designed to receive SMS messages from Clients in the Customer Portal,

 - SMS personalization and targeting based on specific preferences of the Customer,